Last Updated on October 14, 2024 by Aaron von Frank

 Helpful

 Our avian vet and a compounding pharmacist we know have seen amazing results from milk thistle supplements.
-In fact, they’ve seen severe liver damage completely reversed.
+In fact, they’ve seen severe liver damage in ducks completely reversed.
 (The silymarin compounds are what works magic.)

-C. Wound Care
+Category 3.
+Wound Care

 1. Vetricyn